ductiletoaster/docker-brain/README.md

 ### Dev Docker
 To enter the docker development container use the following:
 ```
-docker exec -it dev-docker sh
+docker exec -it dev-docker bash
 ```
 Why do we need this?
 By having a container we can launch other docker containers from we also gain access to a full linux shell.
 If we aren't using WSL on windows this cana come in handy.